Embever/embever_docs/docs/getting_started/uaf.md

 The CaaM Application Framework is designed to simplify and speed up IoT product development.
 This framework delivers essential IoT functionalities out of the box, eliminating the need for developers to implement them from scratch.
 With built-in support for telemetry data transfer, file transfers, firmware updates, and more, the framework handles complex connectivity, protocol management, and security implementations, allowing to be focused on creating applications.
 To read more about the CaaM Application Framework, see [CaaM Application Framework](/concepts/app_framework).
-To see the toolkit in action, a sample application will demonstrate the use of the CaaM Application Framework.

 ### Step 1: Setting Up the Software Development Environment